smolt/ldc-iphone-dev/README.md

 Or what is left to do.

 In work now:
-- Get arm64 target working
-- Xcode/D integration (could use someone who loves working with Xcode plugins)
+- Finish arm64 target (Fiber switching doesn't preserve float regs yet, maybe other stuff too as it is brand new)
 - Update to future release LDC 0.16.0 (DMD FE 2.067)

 Back burner
-- Fix extern(C) ABI for small struct return values
+- Make totally compatible with C ABI (both iOS arm/arm64)
 - Objective-C interop - work in progress under [DIP 43](http://wiki.dlang.org/DIP43)
+- Xcode/D integration (could use someone who loves working with Xcode plugins)
 - APIs for iPhone SDK - [DStep](https://github.com/jacob-carlborg/dstep) helps here
 - A D-based iOS App submitted to Apple App Store
 - A D-based iOS App accepted by the Apple App Store!